-The Master Fund invests in a diversified portfolio of fully collateralised reinsurance-linked contracts and other investments carrying exposures to insured catastrophe event risks.
-The Master Fund predominantly invests in fully collateralised reinsurance-linked contracts through preference shares issued by Blue Water Re Ltd. (the "Reinsurer"), a Bermuda special purpose insurer which helps to support the Company's investment objective.
+The Master Fund invests in a diversified portfolio of fully collateralised reinsurance-linked contracts and other investments whose value is based on insured catastrophe event risks, which are largely uncorrelated to traditional asset classes.
+The Master Fund predominantly invests in fully collateralised reinsurance-linked contracts through preference shares issued by Blue Water Re Ltd. (the "Reinsurer"), an exempted limited liability company incorporated on 12 December 2011 under the laws of Bermuda and licensed by the Bermuda Monetary Authority as a special purpose insurer with an underwriting plan focused on fully collateralised reinsurance protection of the property catastrophe insurance and reinsurance market.
 The Master Fund's investment in other reinsurance-linked investments carrying exposure to insured catastrophe event risks such as industry loss warranties ("ILWs"), 144A rated catastrophe bonds ("Cat Bonds") and other insurance-linked instruments ("Insurance-Linked Instruments") may be made directly by the Master Fund or indirectly via the Reinsurer.